jahnavi-22/AIResumeRanker/README.md

 - **Backend:** Java Spring Boot REST API service
 - **ML Service:** Python FastAPI service for resume scoring and ranking resumes
+- **Frontend:** React.js application for user interaction

 These two services run separately and communicate via REST APIs.
+The frontend connects with the backend to provide a user interface.

 ---